Fel-FFXI/shinyreactor/README.md

 ```

 ### Example #2 (Turning Towards or Away):
-When any anyone uses Apocalyptyic Ray, Afflicting Gaze or Dread Spikes, you will turn away from that enemy.
+When anyone uses Apocalyptyic Ray, Afflicting Gaze or Dread Spikes, you will turn away from that enemy.
-When any anyone uses Impale or Waning Vigor, turn towards them.
+When anyone uses Impale or Waning Vigor, turn towards them.
 ```lua
 return {
 	--Turn Away